Ask AI

 Therapeutic procedures

-Catheter ablation, indications: as per ACC/ACCP/AHA/HRS 2024 guidelines, Consider performing catheter ablation to improve symptoms in patients with symptomatic AF if antiarrhythmic drugs have been ineffective, contraindicated, not tolerated, or not preferred, and continued rhythm control is desired.
+Catheter ablation, indications: as per ACC/ACCP/AHA/HRS 2024 guidelines, consider performing catheter ablation to improve symptoms in patients with symptomatic AF if antiarrhythmic drugs have been ineffective, contraindicated, not tolerated, or not preferred, and continued rhythm control is desired.

 B